aijose/CarND-Advanced-Lane-Lines/project_report.md

 For the present work, the distorted and undistorted images do not show significant differences.
-The deviations are usually in regions close to the camera such as the car dashboard and do not seem to affect the most relevant portion of the image -- the lane lines.
+The deviations are usually in regions close to the camera, such as the car dashboard, and do not seem to affect the most relevant portion of the image -- the lane lines.
 Given the small differences between the distorted and undistorted images the use of distortion correction may not provide significant benefits in the context of this project.